ARMmbed/k64f-border-router/README.md

 2. Install the necessary compiler toolchains.
 3. Download the source code of the FRDM-K64F border router by using Git.
 4. Modify the yotta configuration file (`config.json`) to reflect your network setup.
-5. In the root directory, select the target device: `yotta target frdm-k64f-armcc`
+5. In the root directory, select the target device: `yotta target frdm-k64f-armcc` or `yotta target frdm-k64f-gcc`
 6. Build the binary: `yotta build`

 The binary will be created in the `/build/frdm-k64f-armcc/source/` directory.